andraugust/andraugust.github.io/index.md

 ## [Notes on Statistical Mechanics](statmech.html)

 <p style="opacity:0.5">12/2024</p>
-The statistical physics of many-particle systems.
+The physics of many-particle systems such as gases and solids.

 ## [Quantum Mechanics Part 3: Joint Systems & Entanglement](quantum-3.html)